Skip to main content

 • What are the best interests of the animal (does the dog prefer the company of one owner more than the other)?

-Note: Your dog could be more than a pet.
-If it is an emotional support animal or service animal, it is not seen as a family pet and cannot be separated from you.
-Talking to a doctor and certifying your dog as your emotional support animal is a tactic that some owners may take.
+Note that your dog could be more than a pet.
+If it is an emotional support animal or service animal, it is not seen as a family pet and cannot separate from you.
+Talking to a doctor and certifying your dog as your emotional support animal is a path forward some owners take if the animal meets the requirements.
 You can learn more at the Animal Legal Defense Fund website.

-To win a pet custody fight, the most important thing you will need to show is that you spent the most on your pet.
-Gather any evidence you have of bills you have paid, time spent with your pet, and other factors that show you have put the most money and time into your pet and their well-being.
+To win a pet custody fight, the most important thing you must show is that you spent the most on your pet.
+Gather any documentation of bills you have paid, time spent with your pet, and other factors that show you have put the most money and time into your pet and its well-being.

 Can You Get Joint Custody for a Pet?

 Not legally, unless you live in Alaska, Illinois, or California.
-Some courts will take the case and make a decision.
+Some courts will take the case and decide.
 However, the decision is usually one person having full ownership or "custody."
 Few judges will rule on a visitation arrangement.

-This can be intimidating because once the judge makes a decision, that decision will be legal.
-You can submit an appeal on the case if you wanted joint custody but do not win the case.
+This can be intimidating because once the judge decides, that decision will be legal.
+You can submit an appeal on the case if you want shared custody but do not win the case.

 Finding an amicable joint custody arrangement is best done outside of court or through mediation.
 You will likely have to live with the judge's decision once you bring the case to court.

-New laws are changing how the courts see dogs.
-Still, until these laws really change, most judges will award just one person with full ownership.
+New divorce laws are changing how the courts view dogs.
+Still, until these laws change, most judges will award just one person with full ownership.

-Do I Have Any Options to Legally Get My Dog Back?
+Do I Have Any Legal Options to Get My Dog Back?

-Using mediation is a way to find a fair resolution on who gets a pet when a relationship ends.
-A mediator can help you find a fair visitation schedule instead of taking the issue with you to divorce court.
+Mediation is a way to find a fair resolution on who gets a pet when a relationship ends.
+A mediator can help you find a fair visitation schedule instead of taking the issue to divorce court.

 Can I Sue for Pet Ownership?